isd-sgcu/cu-the-journey/README.md

 ## Deployment

-Our site using [Firebase Hosting](https://firebase.google.com) for deploying the app.
+Our site uses [Firebase Hosting](https://firebase.google.com) for deploying the app.
 You can visit our site here, [Freshy the Journey 2021](https://freshy-the-journey.firebaseapp.com)

 ## Install